Climate change threatens U.K. with fresh water shortage within 25 years

 Breaking News Emails

-"We won't have long-term water security unless all of us change our behavior," Chief Executive of the U.K. Environment Agency James Bevan said in a speech Tuesday at a conference in London.
+"We won't have long-term water security unless all of us change our behavior," the chief executive of the U.K. Environment Agency, James Bevan, said in a speech Tuesday at a conference in London.

 Climate change and population growth will cause severe water shortages, and by 2050 dry summers could result in up to 80 percent less water in some of the country's rivers, he said.